Delivery!New Motor!HOLY TRUNK!Completed and Carpeted TrunkUnder the Hood.Laughing at the Gas Pumps!Interior Shot1Interior2Ellie's BOOK!

 Conversion TimeProbably 2-3 months of nights and weekends.

-Conversion CostI figure $6000 from start to finish, including the car and batteries.
+Conversion CostI figure $6000 from start to finish,for all parts,including the car and batteries.
 I did the work myself (including welding, design and fabrication) and bought all the components new off of EBAY.
 Saved a ton!

 Additional FeaturesThis is a basic little car, but has working power steering and power brakes.
 I dug around my shop and found an older, but never used Pioneer stereo and installed that too.
 The rear speakers blew out in a couple of days, so I replaced them with new ones.
 Sounds really good now! :-)

 I tinkered with the car for a couple of years, here and there.
-Then when Gas Prices rose sharply, I got serious and finished it in 2 or 3 months at night and on the weekends, (with the encouragement and support from an amazingly patient girlfriend).
+Then when Gas Prices rose sharply, I got serious and finished it in 2 or 3 months at night and on the weekends.
 I WISH I HAD DONE THIS YEARS AGO!

 The little car drives very well and has no rattles or squeaks.
 It doesn't feel like the "LEAD SLED" everyone describes, but instead feels very well balanced and fun to drive.
 It has air conditioning, but I don't have that hooked back up yet.
 Will do that this winter and have it ready for next spring.
 Everyone should do this type of conversion!
 I am very, very pleased!
 Aside from a kinked power steering hose that was easily replaced, it has been extremely dependable!